Wednesday, August 6, 2008

 I was just listening to NPR's Science Friday the other day and there was a really interesting story about the latest breakthrough in microscope technology.
 Its a tiny "on-chip" microscope, about the size of a dime, consisting of simply a CCD and an aperture, or array of apertures.
 No lenses at all, which is why it can be so small.
 The mini-scope can be easily linked to an LCD (either iPod size or a computer screen) or a digital camera to view or capture the image.

 The resolution capability on these first on-chip scopes is about equivalent to a mid-power objective, with a maximum resolution of about 0.8 µm.
 (None of the popular articles, and oddly, not even the original journal article, refer to the functional NA of the on-chip scope.
-Based on my calculations, and assuming predominance of "mid" visible light wavelengths of around 500-550 nm, the spacial resolution would be equivalent to an NA of about 0.4 – that's the resolving power of a typical 20x achromat lens.)
+Based on my calculations, and assuming predominance of "mid" visible light wavelengths of around 500-550 nm, the spatial resolution would be equivalent to an NA of about 0.4 – that's the resolving power of a typical 20x achromat lens.)
 Another restriction is that the objects viewed must be in the same fluid medium as the on-chip scope, and I believe the working distance is quite small.

 The CalTech lab that invented this technology is now working on higher resolutions and believe they will actually be able to not only match, but surpass the present limits of light microscope resolution.